DIY Will Writing Process: Step-by-Step

 - If you have health concerns (e.g., dementia or terminal illness), obtain a medical certificate confirming your mental capacity to avoid future challenges.

-Costs: Completely free using online templates; £10–£50 for DIY kits from stationers or online; £150–£500+ for professional solicitors.
-Free options available through campaigns like Will Aid (November) or Free Wills Month (March/October).
+Free using online templates; £10–£50 for DIY kits; £150–£500+ for solicitors.
+Free options available through Will Aid (November) or Free Wills Month (March/October).

 Warning: DIY wills are suitable for straightforward estates.
 For complexity (e.g., overseas property, family businesses, blended families, or dependents with special needs), professional legal advice is essential to prevent errors, disputes, or invalidation.

-Steps to Write Your Will
+Detailed Steps to Write Your Will

 Finances & Inheritance Tax

 Effective planning can minimize IHT.
-Key 2025 thresholds (frozen until at least 2028):
+Key 2026 thresholds (frozen until at least 2028):

 - Standard nil-rate band: £325,000 (no IHT on estates below this).